octokit/octokit.js/README.md

 // retrieve token using `getOAuthAccessToken()`
 // if ?code=... parameter is not set and authentication cannot be retrievd from the local store,
-// then `token` is undefined and `isSignedIn` is set to false` await { token, isSignedIn } = await auth()
+// then `token` is undefined and `isSignedIn` is set to false` await { token, isSignedIn, createdAt, scopes } = await auth()

+// To sign in, pass {signIn: true}
 // To sign out, pass {signOut: true}.
-If tokens are persisted they are removed from store
-// To sign in, pass {signIn: true}.
-If tokens are persisted they are removed from store
+If tokens are persisted they are
+// removed from store and `DELETE /api/oauth/token` is called.
+To sign out
+// without invalidating the token, pass {signOut: true, offline: true}
+// To reset a token, pass {reset: true}
+// To revoke access for the OAuth App, pass {revokeAccess: true}
 ```

 **TODO:** Add a new `/client.js` URL to `app.middleware` which will return a pre-authenticated `octokit` client.